Colby A.F.C.: History

 Formed in 1919, the club joined the Isle of Man Football Association in 1920.
 The club changed kit colours four times before settling on their current black and while striped kit.
 They are based in Colby a small village in the south west of the island.

 They have won the Manx FA Cup once in 1927–28 They won the Paul Henry Gold Cup in 1989–90 beating Corinthians 1–0 in the final.
 In the 1990–91 season Colby won the Woods Cup, beating Braddan 2–1 in the final and were losing finalists in the Paul Henry Gold Cup.
 In 1992–93 they won the Paul Henry Gold Cup again with a 1–0 victory over Braddan in the final.

 They won the Woods Cup again in the 1994–95 season beating Ramsey Youth Centre Old Boys 3–0 in the final.
 In 1996–97 they captured the Woods Cup for a third time, this time beating Peel 1–0 in the final.
+In 1999/00 Colby beat Corinthians 1–0 in the Woods Cup final with Alan Harrison 'rising like a salmon from the brook' (his words on Manx Radio afterwards) to head the winner.
 In 1995–96 they were losing finalists in the Paul Henry Gold Cup.

 They won the Paul Henry Gold Cup and were promoted to the First Division as runners-up in the 1996–97 season, but were relegated the next season finishing bottom of the league.
 They won the Paul Henry Gold Cup in 2000–01 and in 2001–02 they were promoted as champions of Division Two, losing just one league game all season, and were losing finalist in the Paul Henry Gold Cup.
 They were relegated again in 2004–05 and the following season they won the Woods Cup, beating Union Mills 2–1 in the final (AET), and were losing finalists in the Paul Henry Gold Cup.

-In the 2007–08 season the club were promoted to the Premier League as Division Two champions, going through the entire season without losing a league match winning 24 and drawing one while scoring 153 goals in 26 games.
+In the 2007–08 season the club were promoted to the Premier League as Division Two champions, going through the entire season without losing a league match winning 25 and drawing one while scoring 153 goals in 26 games.
 They also won the Woods Cup for a fifth time beating Braddan 2–0 in the final.

 The 2008–9 season saw the club relegated back to Division 2.
 The movement of several key players to rivals Rushen United just before the start of the season was a tough blow to take.
 Initially Colby rallied with some good early season victories, but eventually the side was relegated on goal difference.

 The proceeding seasons saw the club finish regularly in the top 4 of Division 2, but promotion back to the Premier League was illusive.
 Colby were losing finalists in both the Woods Cup and Paul Henry Gold Cup Finals in 2010–11.
 The 2011–12 season saw the club move from their home at Glen Road to a new multiple pitch ground at Station Fields.